hypnosapos/jupyXplorer/README.rst

 All notebooks are ready at directory ".output" in the example above.

 Once notebooks are generated we can use them in your jupyter to show results of data analysis.

+Dev
+---

+The development lifecycle is managed by a **Makefile**, where all steps are executed through docker containers.
+Type ``make help`` to see all available commands.